2022 World Track and Field Championships: Day-by-day guide to the women's events at Oregon22

-The 2022 World Track & Field Championships begin on Friday in Eugene, Oregon, marking the first time the biannual outdoor competition will be held on U.S. soil.
+The 2022 World Track & Field Championships began on Friday in Eugene, Oregon, marking the first time the biannual outdoor competition is being held on U.S. soil.

 Competition at the recently renovated Hayward Field runs from July 15 through July 24 and will feature 49 events (24 men’s, 24 women’s, and a mixed gender relay), plus a new team competition.
 Of the 1,878 athletes on the entry lists for Oregon22, 884 are women (47%).

-Note: UPDATE: Chase Ealey makes history as first American woman to win shot put world title